rangle/ngCourse2/handout/features/working_with_tsc.md

 a.ts(1,1): error TS1148: Cannot compile modules unless the '--module' flag is provided.
 ```

 Hmmm.
 What's the deal with this module flag?
-TypeScript has a help menu, lets
+TypeScript has a help menu, let's
 take a look:

 ```shell